peartreegames/topiary/docs/syntax.md

 var direction = Cardinal.North
 ```

-### Structures
+### Classes

-Structures are an encapsulation of named data.
+Classes are an encapsulation of named data.
 All fields must be given a default value.
-Instances of structures are created with the `new` keyword.
+Instances of classes are created with the `new` keyword.
 Any field not initialized will use the default value.